 Because of this, we have a vast sea of experience in all facets of these types of matters.
-Also, our superior legal staff has a comprehensive and continuing legal education required by these complex matters.
+Also, our exceptional legal staff has a comprehensive and continuing legal education required by these complex matters.

-So we are completely up-to-date with the local rules of court, and investigative procedures to identify all culpable parties.
+So we are completely up-to-date with the local rules of court and investigative procedures to identify all culpable parties.
 We have had many remarkable and triumphant victories in and out of court.

-Our windfall like negotiated settlements and courtroom findings in all kinds of personal injury cases include:
+Our windfall, like negotiated settlements and courtroom findings in all kinds of personal injury cases, include:

 - Automobile accidents

 - Bike accidents

 - Dog bite attacks

 - Pedestrian accidents